Forecast-it/handbook/vocabulary.md

 **Time entry** - The amount of time a person has spent on a card or idle.
 This replaces time report, log time.

-**Jacek** - A mysterious creature that you must NEVER stress under no cirumstance as it'll lose control of it's bowel movements.

 **Sales pipeline** - Set of potential contracts/projects that a salesperson will bring to the company.

 **Schedule** - Planning of projects and people on a calendar.